Specy/Scapix/README.md

 # Usage

-Drag and drop your files or select them in the upper part of the page, then select the select your denoise and upscale options, once you are ready, press the "Run all" button.
+Drag and drop your files or select them in the upper part of the page, then chose your denoise and upscale options, once you are ready, press the "Run all" button.

-Now the images will be in a pending state waiting for the previous one to be processed, there are 3 status colors: <br>
+Now the images will be in a pending state waiting for the previous one to be processed, there are 4 status colors: <br>
+White/Black (dark mode) = idle <br>
 Yellow = pending <br>
 Green = finished <br>
 Red = error <br>